 NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy

-The NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy is an 18-month program for mid-to-senior level professionals who want to gain knowledge about, and strategies for, enhancing their NASPA leadership and volunteer experiences and fully experiencing their professional association.
-For the duration of the program, the selected participants, representing the diversity of the NASPA membership, will focus on executive development, mentorship, association management, and volunteer service.
-Their experience will also include a semi-structured mentoring relationship with a past NASPA Board member.
+The NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy provides mid-to-senior level professionals with opportunities to enhance their NASPA leadership and volunteer experiences and contributes to the diversity of NASPA's board and leadership.
+Selected participants representing the diversity of the NASPA membership focus on executive development, mentorship, association management, and volunteer service.
+The SERVE experience also includes a semi-structured mentoring relationship with a past NASPA Board member.

 Potential topics for SERVE participants include: